 towards the costs of EUMEDCONNECT3 from its regional European

 Neighbourhood and Partnership Instrument (ENPI South) budget, with the

 remaining funds being provided by the Mediterranean partners.
 Initially

 running to the end of 2016, the project has now been extended

-until the end of 2019 with an increases EC funding share (from 36% to 60%) of all elegible project costs.
+until the end of 2021 with an increased EC funding share (from 36% to 60%) of all eligible project costs.
 In the medium term it is planned ASREN will take

 on responsibility for research and education e-Infrastructure deployment